Russian watch brands are best known for their quality and affordability.

 This move has made some watch enthusiasts no longer consider modern STRELA watches as truly Russian.

 Yet, they still have to be considered one of the top watchmakers of the Soviet era.
-Learn more about STRELA, and their ties to the Soviet Space Race.
+Learn more about STRELA and its ties to the Soviet Space Race.

 To Sum Up